 MA.
 ANGELINA MICIANO STA.
 CATALINA

 Ma.
 Angelina Miciano Sta.
-Catalina is the Director of the Foreign Service Institute of the Department of Foreign Affairs of the Philippines.
+Catalina was the Director of the Foreign Service Institute of the Department of Foreign Affairs of the Philippines from April 2012 to January 2014.
 She holds the rank of Chief of Mission, Class I. She was the first resident Philippine Ambassador to the Republic of Finland, having opened the Philippine Embassy in Helsinki on 2 November 2009.
 Prior to her nomination as Ambassador, she was assigned as Minister (2006–2008), then Deputy Chief of Mission (2008–2009) and Consul General (2006–2009) to Philippine Embassy in Brussels; and as Second Secretary (1996–1997), then First Secretary (1997–2002) and Consul General (1997–2002) to the Philippine Mission to the United Nations in Geneva.
 In Geneva, she served as Philippine Commissioner, UN Commission on Science and Technology for Development (1999–2004), during which time she was also a member of the Gender Advisory Board (1999–2002) of this UN Commission.

 During her stay in the Home Office, the Ambassador took the positions of Deputy Chief Coordinator of OSEC (2005–2006), Special Assistant of OUIER (2002–2005, during which period she was the APEC SOM Leader from 2004 to 2005, and Director of UNIO (1995–1996).
 She has the distinction of being the only Foreign Service Officer who served as Executive Assistant to the First Lady Amelita M. Ramos during the Ramos Administration (1993–1995).